Privacy Hub

 • Suppression - To help avoid marketing being sent to the wrong address, to individuals that have died or who are under 18 or who have objected to the use of their data for marketing purposes, Equifax will identify to its relevant clients when potential recipients of client marketing appear to have died, moved address, are under 18 or have raised an objection to being marketed to.

-(d) CONSUMER SERVICES
+(d) CONSUMER PRODUCTS AND SERVICES

 • Credit Score and Report – using the data held on our database, we calculate your credit score and can provide a report explaining what factors have impacted that score.